Critical Topic Discussion Group 2 Remote Management – April 1, 2020

 - Find there is less judgement, i.e. dogs and kids running through the background are accepted.

 Below is a video of Rachelle Lee, President of Einblau & Associates kicking-off the session, followed by out keynote speaker, Dawn O’Connor.

-Please join us for our next session in our Discussion Group Series on Critical Topics in a Crisis:
+The next session in our Discussion Group Series on Critical Topics in a Crisis is:

 - Supporting Staff Mental Health Wellbeing: Your role as a manager & leader in supporting mental health within your teams during uncertain times.

 Wednesday April 8 9:00 am PDT | 10:00 am MDT | 12:00 PM EDT